SSWConsulting/SSW.Rules.Content/rules/do-you-edit-your-videos-for-tiktok/rule.md

 ## Why use captions for TikTok videos?

-Many people watch TikTok while commuting or in a loud area.
-A solution to this is giving every video you make captions, so the sound doesn’t become a necessity for the video to give value.
 Captions are an excellent way to open your TikTok videos to a broader audience.
 They increase a video's general accessibility, prompting more users to like your content.
-TikTok has an auto-caption generator, or you can add them yourself when editing your video.
+Users incluude:

+* Commuting or those in a general loud area.
+* The deaf or hearing impaired
+* Learning disabilities
+* Attention deficit disorder
+* Autism

+Here are the top 5 reasons for including close captions:

+1. Accessibility: As mentioned above, it makes your content more accessible.
+2. SEO: Backing up your video with captions and a transcript of the audio helps you rank on Google.
+3. User experience: Studies show users find more clarity in the content when captions are included.
+4. Helping ESL Learners: Captions and subtitles makes it easier for non-native English speakers understand and comprehend your message.
+Improve average
+5. Improve average watch time: Captions hold the attention more of the viewer.

+When you allow captions for every video you make, the sound no longer becomes a necessity for the video to give value.

 ![Figure: Adding captions to a video for SSW TikTok](picture4.png)